yonmaor1/pybind/README.md

 where page-size is LETTER or A4, and scale is a number between 0 and 1

 only the input.pdf is required, others will default to default values

+# TODO
+1. booklet.py - same as perfect but account for page skew
+2. coptic.py - divides pdf into several booklets, each accounting for page skew